jhdm/throttle-queue-utils/README.md

 });
 ```

-It also takes a callback function:
+It could also takes a callback function, instead:

 ```typescript
 it('should ...', (done) => {